HDG-Community/hdg-wiki-two/content/sophont-species/vreeut.md

 >
 > **Kanagen's [_The Floret in the Mirror_](https://archiveofourown.org/works/50435179/chapters/132731302), chapter 13**

-The vreeüt are a domesticated xenosophont species hailing from the Milky Way galaxy which share many similarities in appearance to the extinct [utahraptors](https://en.wikipedia.org/wiki/Utahraptor) and similar species of prehistoric Terra.
+The vreeüt are a [[florets-domestication|domesticated]] [[sophont-species|xenosophont species]] hailing from the Milky Way galaxy which share many similarities in appearance to the extinct [utahraptors](https://en.wikipedia.org/wiki/Utahraptor) and similar species of prehistoric Terra.
 Unlike their earthling counterparts, they sport an excellent range of vision thanks to several additional pairs of eyes, ultraviolet plumage, an extra pair of limbs, and the intelligence and social structures to create an industrial society.
 ### Quick Info
 **Homeworld:** Aü'tkcha
 **Home System:** Rrr'tach'üt
 **Native Gravity:** 0.94g
 **Year Length:** 411 Terran standard days

 **Lifespan:** In the wild, a vreeüt's expected lifespan was around 110 to 120 years, although now can expect longer lives thanks to affini xenoveterinary medicine.
-Vreeüt florets can be expected to live upwards of four centuries.
+Vreeüt [[florets-domestication|florets]] can be expected to live upwards of four centuries.
 **Circadian Rhythm:** ~29 hours
-**Domesticated:** ~2200 CE (roughly three to four centuries prior to the Human Domestication Treaty)
+**Domesticated:** ~2200 CE (~300-400 BT)

-**Names:** In terran languages, most vreeüt names are adapted into something pronounceable without a syrinx (see note below), featuring a lot of sharp, choppy consonantal sounds with lots of (but not universally) rounded vowels.
+**Names:** In [[terrans|terran]] languages, most vreeüt names are adapted into something pronounceable without a syrinx (see note below), featuring a lot of sharp, choppy consonantal sounds with lots of (but not universally) rounded vowels.
 Examples: Brrdbtdak, Tekshtmaret, Tothtarri, Driknatht

 > Editor's Note: Vreeüti languages are impossible to pronounce without a syrinx and an appropriate resonating cavity (though biomods exist to allow species without native access to such structures to do so).
 Vreeüti languages are highly morphologically distant from Terran languages; therefore, any representation of a Vreeüti word in Terran writing systems is necessarily a rough transliteration, and any terran-pronounceable adaptation of Vreeüti languages (known by the umbrella prefix "Terransong") are approximations at best.